 Attractiveness of SE status

-The legal and tax consequences of Brexit can only be fully assessed after negotiations between the UK and the EU have been finalised.
+The legal and tax consequences of Brexit can only be fully assessed after negotiations between the UK and the EU have been concluded.
 In the meantime, there is a need to measure potential outcomes and to consider the reorganisations of the group’s corporate structure to face the future.
-The decision to set up an SE in Luxembourg provides a number of benefits.
+A decision to set up an SE in Luxembourg provides a number of benefits.

 The SE also has specific advantages.
 For international groups, the adoption of SE status can facilitate the integration of the European market by non-European groups and the establishment of UK groups in Member States of the EEA like Luxembourg.
 It would make cross-border restructurings within Europe, and beyond, easier, (for example, cooperating with Asian or American markets).